Spectral Analysis of Proton Eigenfunctions in Crystalline Environments: Quasi-Harmonic Case

 Another complicating factor in our analysis arises from the non-uniform spacing of energy levels within the oscillators, leading to the coupling of several electromagnetic field modes with the oscillators, as opposed to just a single mode.

-To address this complexity, we begin by examining the idealized case in which all oscillator levels, denoted as $E_i=(i+\frac12)\omega_0$, are uniformly spaced and we introduce a small perturbation term of $\frac12\delta_\omega i(i-1)$ to account for deviations.
-This modification results in an energy difference between adjacent levels of $E_{i+1}-E_i=\omega_0+\delta_\omega i$.
+To tackle this intricacy, we pivot towards the simpler 1D scenario, underlining that analogous conclusions apply to the 3D counterpart.
+We commence by scrutinizing the idealized scenario where all oscillator levels, labeled as $E_i=(i+\frac12)\omega_0$, exhibit uniform spacing, alongside introducing a minor perturbation term of $\frac12\delta_\omega i(i-1)$ to accommodate deviations.
+This adjustment yields an energy disparity between successive levels of $E_{i+1}-E_i=\omega_0+\delta_\omega i$ ($\omega_0$ denotes the unperturbed frequency).

-Commencing with $\delta_\omega=0$, we initially observe that the coherent state comprises a solitary frequency, denoted as $\omega'$.
+Commencing with $\delta_\omega=0$, we initially observe that the coherent state comprises a solitary frequency $\omega_0$.
 Subsequently, we incrementally increase $\delta_\omega$ by an infinitesimal amount, resulting in an exceedingly minor splitting of the various electromagnetic modes.
 For the sake of continuity, we anticipate that the state characterized by the minimum energy still consists of a solitary electromagnetic mode.